 In October 1973, Perón was reelected President and his third wife, Isabel Perón, VP.
 The security situation in the country remained perilous, as the ERP and Montoneros continued rallying against Perón and the AAA.
-Rising oil prices and the outbreak of disease among Argentine livestock likewise strained the economy (see p.
-2-3 of Economics and Resources), adding to the country's woes.
-Perón was unable to remedy the situation before he died in 1974, leaving his wife Isabel as the world's first woman President (see p.
-2 of Sex and Gender).
+Rising oil prices and the outbreak of disease among Argentine livestock likewise strained the economy (see Economics and Resources), adding to the country's woes.
+Perón was unable to remedy the situation before he died in 1974, leaving his wife Isabel as the world's first woman President (see Sex and Gender).